Regional Integration in Africa should facilitate African Value Chains, both for

 Case Study: Shoprite (the African largest food retailer)

-The objectives of the subject “African value chains” are the following:
+The educational aims of the Subject “African value chains” are the following:

-To learn how the intra-African trade can benefit from the African value chains
+To learn how intra-African trade can benefit from African value chains

-To assess the importance of the One-stop border post in Africa
+To assess the importance of One-stop border post in Africa

-To analyze the impact of the African Value Chains on the transport and export
+To analyze the impact of African Value Chains on transport and export

 costs in Africa

-To study success stories of the African Value Chains (the Egyptian textile sector, the cocoa value chain in West Africa...)
+To study success stories of African Value Chains (Egyptian textile sector, cocoa value chain in West Africa...)

-The Subject “African Value Chains” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “African Value Chains” is included within the curriculum of the following academic programs at EENI Global Business School:

 is not competitive in many cases.

-There are good examples of improving the African Value Chains.
+There are good examples of improving African Value Chains.
 By example...

-The Egyptian textile sector has substantially increased his value addition, and today contributes to 27% of the Egyptian total production
+Egyptian textile sector has substantially increased his value addition, and today contributes to 27% of Egyptian total production

 According to the African Development Bank, the One-stop border post can help to reduce clearance times (Customs Procedures) at the borders.